asvarga/costtypes/notes/Sandbox Notes.md

 + skim rest of E docs (especially E-Kernel)
 + read about scheme engines
-- look into monte: eval, JIT, etc
++ look into monte: eval, JIT, etc
++ try to implement Code-Carrying Objects in E/Monte
-- look into racket: OCap, eval, JIT, etc
+    * They've thought about this ("OpenSource pattern") ? look into racket: OCap, eval, JIT, etc
-- return to rosette engines
+- return to rosette engines, but in python
 - figure out engines+OCap